Chill-Try/Chill-Try/README.md

 ## Hello there 👋

 - This is a college student's github profile.
-- 🔭 Currently I'm looking for some interesting projects on github, and want to do some contribute to the community.
+- 🔭 Currently I'm looking for some interesting projects on github, and wanna contribute to the community.
-- 😄 Let me know if you got some awesome project that fit for the newbie.
+- 😄 Let me know if you have any awesome project that fits newbie.

   - (As you can see, my English sucks)